Time-Optimal and Energy-Efficient Deterministic Consensus: Binary Consensus

-Next, we argue validity: In the case where every player starts with $0$, no message is sent throughout the entire execution, causing all players to decide on their input value.
+Next, we argue validity: In the case where every player starts with $0$, no message is sent throughout the entire execution, causing all players who decide to decide on their input value.
 Now consider the case where everyone starts with $1$.
-Every player sets their decision value to their input value $1$ in Line~19, and validity follows. \end{proof}
+Since $n\geq f+1$, then by Corollary {\ref{cor:f+1_received}}, every non-faulty player decides 1, and validity follows. \end{proof}

-We now focus on the agreement property: The cases where every player starts with the same input value are already covered by Lemma~\ref{lem:binary_validity_term}, and henceforth we can assume that there are players starting with $0$ as well as with $1$.
+We now focus on the agreement property: The cases where every player starts with the same input value are already covered by Lemma \ref{lem:binary_validity_term}, and henceforth we can assume that there are players starting with $0$ as well as with $1$.

-In our analysis, we keep track of a certain subset of the players that have adopted $1$ as their value.
-To this end, we define a set $P_r$ as follows: For round $r=1$, we have $P_r = \{p_1\}$, where $p_1$ is the player with the largest ID who had an input value of $1$.
-For $r>1$, we define $P_r = P_{r-1} \cup R_{r-1}$, where $R_r$ is the set of players that have received a message with value $1$ in round $r-1$.
-Note that $P_r$ may not include every player who had $1$ as their initial input value (unless it received a message with value $1$), and some of the players in $P_r$ may have already crashed by round $r$.
-In Phase~3 of Algorithm~\ref{alg:binary}, every node that has value $1$ at the start of round $f+1$ broadcasts, causing every player who receives such a message to decide on $1$.
-Since at most $f$ players crash, we obtain the following as a consequence from this observation:

-\begin{lemma} If there is a round $r\le f+1$ such that $|P_r| \ge f+1$, then the algorithm reaches agreement on $1$. \end{lemma}

-In the next lemma, we show that, as long as $|P_r|$ is small, that $1$-valued message are not ``wasted'', in the sense that they only reach players that have not yet received such a message earlier on.